AndreaAlhena/ng-qubee/README.md

 </p>

 # Your next Angular Query Builder 🐝
-NgQubee is an Redux (store based) Query Builder for Angular.
+NgQubee is a Query Builder for Angular.
 Easily compose your API requests without the hassle of writing the wheel again :)

 - Easily retrieve URIs with a Service
 - Pagination ready